jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 ~~~~

 Here, the keys which map onto addresses are named by the relationship
-between the parent and child nodes rather than the type of the child.
+between the parent and child nodes rather than by the type of the child.
-The type classification problem here might be solved by using an
+The type classification problem could be solved using an
-ontology with 'address' subtypes 'residence', 'premises', and 'office',
+ontology with 'address' subtypes 'residence', 'premises', and 'office'
 but this solution feels quite heavyweight for a simple selection
 language.
-Instead I chose to import the idea of *duck typing* from
+I chose instead to import the idea of *duck typing* from
 Python programing, as named in a 2000 usenet discussion:

 > In other words, don't check whether it IS-a duck: check whether it
 > QUACKS-like-a duck, WALKS-like-a duck, etc, etc, depending on exactly
 > what subset of duck-like behaviour you need [@pythonduck]

-A 'duck-definition' of an address type might be any object which has a
+A 'duck-definition' for the above JSON would be any object which has
-number, street, and town.
+number, street, and town properties.
 We take an individualistic approach by
-deriving type from the node in itself rather than by examining the
+deriving type from the node in itself rather than the
 situation in which it occurs.
 Because I find this selection technique
 simple and powerful I decided to add it to my JSONPath variant.
 As
 discussed in section \ref{jsonpathxpath}, JSONPath's syntax is designed
 to resemble the equivalent Javascript accessors, but Javascript has no
 syntax for a value-free list of object keys.
 The closest available
 notation is for object literals so I created a duck-type syntax derived
 from this by omitting the values, quotation marks, and commas.
-For the
+The
-address type described above, the duck-type expression would be written
+address type described above would be written
 as `{number street town}`.
-Order is not significant so `{a b}` and
+Field order is insignificant so `{a b}` and
 `{b a}` are equivalent.

 It is difficult to generalise but when selecting items from a document I
 believe it will often be useful if nodes which are covariant with the
-given duck-type are also matched.
+given type are also matched.
 We may consider that there is a root
 duck type `{}` which matches any node, that we create a sub-duck-type if
 we add to the list of required fields, and a super-duck-type if we
 remove from it.
 Because in OOP extended classes may add new fields, this
-idea of the attribute list expanding to give a sub-type maps applies
+idea of the attribute list expanding for a sub-type applies
-neatly JSON REST resources marshaled from OO languages.
+neatly to JSON REST resources marshaled from OO languages.
 In
 implementation, to conform to a duck-type a node must have all of the
 required fields but could also have any others.